 May 19-21, 2016 (Thursday-Saturday)

 With over 100 field trips and programs on all things nature, such as birds, butterflies, wildflowers, snails, spiders, elk, pine martens, frogs, fish, and mushrooms.
-We also have birding by bicycle, kayaking trips, Apostle Islands cruises, a boat tour of the Kakagon Sloughs, live bats and birds, mammal tracking, a photography workshop, geocaching, and more.
+We also have birding by bicycle, kayaking trips, Apostle Islands cruises, a boat tour of the Kakagon Sloughs, live bats and birds, mammal tracking, geocaching, and more.

 Birders and nature lovers of all skills and ages will find a wealth of choices at this year's festival.